aisc-org/aisc-model-viewer/src/slotted-hss/calculations.md

 Typically, the material specifications for each type of steel shape used on a project are listed on the general notes sheet of the structural drawings.
-For this case, the HSS member conforms to ASTM A1085.
+For this case, the HSS member conforms to ASTM A1085 and the gusset plate conforms to ASTM A572 Gr.
+50.
+The filler metal classification strength $F_{EXX}$ is 70 ksi.

 From AISC *Manual* Table 2-4, the material properties for the HSS member are:

-- ASTM A1085 Gr.
+ASTM A1085 Gr.
 A
 - $F_y = 50~\rm{ksi}$
 - $F_u = 65~\rm{ksi}$

 Note that for the HSS member, the section properties used in this example are not the ones listed in the AISC *Manual*.
-This is because A1085 HSS does not have the same design wall thicknes reduction that the more common A500 does.
+This is because, unlike A500 HSS, the design wall thickness equals the nominal wall thickness for A1085 HSS.
 Instead, refer to the [A1085 Dimensions and Properties table (PDF)](https://www.aisc.org/globalassets/product-files-not-searched/manuals/a1085-dimension-and-properties_square_7-10-2018.pdf) available from AISC.

 From AISC *Manual* Table 2-5, the material properties for the gusset plate are:

-- ASTM A572 Gr.
+ASTM A572 Gr.
 50
 - $F_y = 50~\rm{ksi}$
 - $F_u = 65~\rm{ksi}$